anodyne/docs/resources/contribution-guide.md

 ## Making your changes

 If you are editing an existing page (for example, fixing a typo or adding clarifying content), you can simply open the file, make your changes, and save it locally.
-Once your changes have been made, you can submit them back to the Anodyne respository for review.
+Once your changes have been made, you can submit them back to the Anodyne repository for review.

 If you are adding a new page to the documentation, you can create a new file, write your content, and save it locally.
-You will also need to update the `navigation.js` file to include that new page in the documentation sidebar.
+You will also need to update the `navigation.json` file to include that new page in the documentation sidebar.

 ## Adding / updating images